bernhardAxonIvy/doc/source/designer-guide/introduction/preferences.rst

    Process Editor Preferences

-Default element style
-   The style for newly added process elements.

-Background color
-   Specify the background color of the process editor area.

-Gridline color
-   Specify the color of the grid lines in the process editor.

 Show grid lines in the editor
    Specify whether the grid lines in the process editor are shown.

 .. _workspace-preferences-process-engine: